Menu

 Habitats and Wildlife

 The Cow Tent Hill Preserve includes land on both sides of the Duck Hill River, but there is only trail access in the southern portion.
-The uplands are composed of White Pine forest, with some oak and holly, plus ferns and greenbrier.
+The upland forest is composed of white pine, with some oak and holly, plus ferns and greenbrier.
 There are tidal marshes along the river, and on summer days, you might feel a breeze coming off the water.
+Look and listen for red-wing blackbirds and marsh wrens.
+You might see a great blue heron fishing in the marsh areas.

 The Duck Hill River finds its source in West Brook and North Hill Pond.
 After flowing through the Cow Tent Hill Preserve, it meanders through the Duxbury marshes for quite a distance before flowing into Duxbury Bay.